aspose-total/Aspose.Total-Products/total/en/java/conversion/pdf-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export PDF to XLSM via Java" h2="Convert PDF file to XLSM by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily integrate PDF to XLSM conversion feature in their Java applications.
+It consists of two components, Aspose.PDF for Java and Aspose.Cells for Java, which can be used in a two-step process to achieve the desired result.

+The first step involves using Aspose.PDF for Java to render PDF documents to XLSX format.
+This component provides a wide range of features to manipulate PDF documents, such as creating, editing, converting, and printing.
+It also supports the conversion of PDF documents to various other formats, including XLSX.

+The second step involves using Aspose.Cells for Java to convert XLSX to XLSM.
+This component provides a comprehensive set of features to manipulate spreadsheets, such as creating, editing, formatting, and printing.
+It also supports the conversion of XLSX to various other formats, including XLSM.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate PDF to XLSM conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render PDF to XLSX.
-In the second step, you can convert XLSX to XLSM by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+By using Aspose.Total for Java, developers can easily integrate PDF to XLSM conversion feature in their Java applications.
+It provides a simple and efficient way to convert PDF documents to XLSM format, without any manual intervention.
+Furthermore, it is a cost-effective solution, as it eliminates the need to purchase and maintain separate components for PDF and XLSM conversion.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}